Introduction

 Training on the Checklist Use

-Team members, especially new hires, should be trained on how to use and contribute to the checklist.
+Team members, especially new hires, should be trained to use and contribute to the checklist.

 Conclusion